Orange Juice (band): The Postcard years

-We're not interested in being a trendy independent label, a culty esoteric joke.
-We want to be a popular label with a young audience.

 Released in February 1980, "Falling and Laughing" was Postcard's signature tune: lyrically and musically, it celebrated the innocence of youth and was very much at odds with much contemporary independent music, combining a disco bass-line purloined from an ELO song with jangly guitars reminiscent of the Velvet Underground.
 Gaining appreciative reviews in the music press, the single was never re-issued, making it among the most sought after seven-inches of the post-punk era, copies with postcard and flexi selling for well in excess of £500.

 "Falling and Laughing" immediately marked out Postcard Records as a label to watch, and subsequent releases by Josef K and Aztec Camera consolidated its reputation as being at the cutting-edge of a new wave of Scottish pop.
 But it was Orange Juice that came to embody the "Sound of Young Scotland", with Collins' on-stage behaviour, charity-shop chic and occasional self-parody combining camp aesthetics with a subversive rejection of macho rock and roll cliché.
 Live, performances could be shambolic, with guitars often out of tune, and songs often aborted as drums, bass and guitar raced away from each other.
 Occasionally, crowds were hostile towards the band, seeing them as effeminate and anti-rock.
 Nonetheless, gigs in Glasgow and then Edinburgh began to attract a sizable fan-base: gigs with Josef K and The Go Betweens were sold as 'Postcard' nights, including the 'Funky Glasgow Now' show at Glasgow Technical College in April 1980.